 One of the great benefits of Facebook advertising is the ability to set your target demographics.
 If you’re running a home renovation service, you probably don’t need to advertise to teenagers as they generally don’t make these kinds of decisions.
 Well, Facebook allows you to choose who gets to see your ad.
 You can set this to geographic parameters - which we strongly recommend for local businesses for obvious reasons.
 You can also set the age and interests of your audience to narrow your net precisely and make the absolute most of your resources.

 It really is about throwing ads at the wall and seeing what sticks.
 The best way to do this is to initially set all of your campaigns to the minimum spend.
 Facebook gives you all kinds of data about how your ads perform - how many people saw the ad, versus how many people engaged with it, will give you a pretty clear picture about how it is performing.
 When you see that one of your ads is doing better than the others, you can then invest more into it, allowing you to spend wisely.

 Facebook advertising is a great tool for those who know how to use it - and it really isn’t too difficult to learn.
 We hope this article will help you get over the learning curve a little faster─ and generate more interest in your local business.

 Once you get your Facebook advertisement engine is up and running and your enquiries multiply, Fuzey makes it easier to manage all your customer enquiries and ensures you never let a lead fall through the cracks.

-To learn more, check out our website or book a demo clicking the button below!
+To learn more, check out our website or book a demo filling the form below!